sSarahlei/Watch-It/README.md

 Watch-It

 Summary:
-Watch-It is a unique new venture of selling watches through web catalougs allowing price reduction by tens of precents.
+Watch-It is a unique new venture of selling watches through web catalogs allowing price reduction by tens of precents.
-The Develope system Implements a marketing platform that manages the project in a way that is easy both for the buyer and for the company.
+The Developed system Implements a marketing platform that manages the project in a way that is easy both for the buyer and for the company.
 The system is designed primarily for the Hareidi Sector who require filtering of inappropiate content.

 Logo: